 - a.
-On August 23, 2006, IAI entered into a Maintenance Service Plan (MSP) with Honeywell for the latter to service IAI's additional aircraft engine acquired in 2007.
-Under the terms of the programs, IAI agrees to pay a fee computed at a rate of engine's actual operating hours or the minimum operating hours, subject to annual escalation.
-The engine shall be shipped to the United States to undergo repairs and maintenance as necessary by a Honeywell authorized service center.
-Deposits for the MSP as of December 31, 2016 and 2015 amounted to \$\mathbb{P}\$35.2 million and \$\mathbb{P}\$14.2 million, respectively, and included as part of "Other noncurrent assets" account in the consolidated balance sheets. - b.
+The Company entered into a lease agreement with IAI for the Guest Lounge and Purchasing Office.
+The lease agreement has duration of two years.
+The agreement provides that the Company is not allowed to sublease any part of the leased premises.
+Rent expense amounted to 2,59 million and 2.45 million in 2016 and 2015, respectively (see Note 14). - b.
 IAI conducts its operations from leased facilities which include the aircraft hangar, parking lots and the administrative office.
-The lease agreement is for a period of two years commencing on September 1, 2009 and is subsequently renewed for another two years upon its termination in 2011, 2013 and 2015.
+The lease agreement is for a period of two years commencing on September 1, 2009 and is subsequently renewed for another two years upon its termination in 2011 and 2013.
 The renewed lease agreement will terminate in August 2017.

 The same shall be renewable upon mutual agreement if either party receives no notice of termination.
-Rent expense recognized in operations amounted to ₱2.9 million in 2016, ₱2.9 million in 2015, and ₱2.8 million in 2014.
+Rent expense recognized in operations amounted to P2.9 million in 2016, P2.9 million in 2015, and P2.8 million in 2014.